apathetic-tools/python-utils/docs/api.md

 safeTrace(label: str, *args: Any, icon: str = "🧪") -> None
 ```

 Debug tracing function for test development.
-Only active when `TEST_TRACE` environment variable is set.
+Only active when `safeTrace` environment variable is set.

 **Parameters:**